solexx/fhem-munin-plugins/README.md

 - **fhem_auto_temp_desired** Render target temperatures of devices with a `desired-temp` reading.
 - **fhem_auto_valve** Render valve opening positions of devices with a `ValvePosition` reading.
 - **fhem_auto_status** Render FHEM device status (alive/dead/unknown/off) for `ActionDetector` devices.
+- **fhem_auto_reading_** Wildcard plugin to render arbitrary readings without fancy device filtering or configuration.
+Please note that the values returned for the readings need to be numeric (integer/decimal).

 ### Setup